lubiah/website/src/routes/blog/content/tidy-env-path/index.md

 ```

 First of all, we imported the 'registry' module.
 Then we assigned the environment variable `ENV['path']` to a variable called `paths`.
 This returns a string.

 Then we split it by ';' since all the paths in the variable are concatenated and separated by ';'.
 This will turn the `paths` variable into an array.
 We then created a new array called `valid` (_this is the array which will hold the valid paths_).
 The `valid_string` variable will also hold the stringified version of the `valid` array.

 Then to the iteration, we iterate through each item in the `paths` array, and then we use `Dir.exists?` to check if the path exists, if it does, it is added to the `valid` array.
 Then we iterate through the `valid` array and add each path to the `valid_string` variable.

-In the next part, we open the registry and access the environment, we then assign our new environment variable.
+In the next part, we open the registry and access the environment, we then assign our new environment variable and that's all.
+Our environment variable is good as new😊.

 :::info
 You need to restart your computer to see the changes